ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 effort.
 Each platform port can override them with its own implementation if the default implementation is inadequate.

-Platform ports that want to be aligned with standard Arm platforms (for example FVP and Juno) may also use `include/plat/arm/common/plat_arm.h`_ and the corresponding source files in ``plat/arm/common/``.
-These provide standard implementations for some of the required platform porting functions.
-However, using these functions requires the platform port to implement additional Arm standard platform porting functions.
-These additional functions are not documented here.

 Some modifications are common to all Boot Loader (BL) stages.
 Section 2 discusses these in detail.
 The subsequent sections discuss the remaining modifications for each BL stage in detail.